 The blurb tells us that the ‘elevated sleeping platform’ keeps you away from ‘bugs and snakes’.
 I never considered this to be the primary purpose of a raised bed especially as so many bugs and snakes can climb.

-Now, this may seem unfair, but if this camping cot claims to be a tent as well, it must be judged by its tent qualities.
+Now, this may seem unfair, but if the Kamp-Rite Oversize Tent Cot claims to be a tent as well, it must be judged by its tent qualities.
 Some models provide a flysheet.
 It is important to check this before buying.
 Though the flysheet is easy to put up it causes some condensation.
 However, this can be mitigated by having the end flaps rolled up when you put the rain fly on, thereby allowing the built-in awnings to provide ventilation.

 Finally, as with most camping cots, the imperative of packing it into a small space means putting it back into its bag.
 Packing the cot back in its bag proved to be a bit of a challenge.
 Again, not a dealbreaker, just a minor bugbear.

 - very comfortable